HomeArticlesProcedures

 What Is Hysterosalpingography?

 As a radiologic technologist, you may be called upon to assist with HSG procedures in the fluoroscopy suite or interventional radiology setting.
-Understanding the indications, step-by-step technique, contrast choices, normal radiographic anatomy, and pathologic findings is essential for producing diagnostic-quality studies and providing optimal patient care.
-This guide covers everything you need to know for clinical practice and the ARRT registry.
+Understanding the indications, technique, contrast choices, normal radiographic anatomy, and pathologic findings supports diagnostic-quality studies and appropriate patient care.
+This guide is an educational overview, not a substitute for supervised training, product labeling, or local protocol.

 Indications for HSG